 \section{Reference prior theory}

-notion of mutual information.
-Its definition and its usefulness in Bayesian problems is not new \cite{Bernardo1979, Kass1996}, however, its use to estimate seismic fragility curves has not yet been studied in the literature.
-Shannon's information theory provides relevant elements for this problem.
-Information entropy is a common example that helps distinguish between an informative or non-informative distribution \cite{Jaynes1982}.
+This section is devoted to the choice of the prior in a Bayesian context.
+To this end, we have to deal with the idea of mutual information.
+Its definition and its usefulness in Bayesian problems are not new \cite{Bernardo1979, Kass1996}.
+However, its usefulness in estimating seismic fragility curves has not yet been studied in the literature.
+Shannon's information theory provides relevant elements about this.
+Information entropy is a common example that helps distinguish between an informative and a non-informative distribution \cite{Jaynes1982}.

-One way to define a non-subjective prior is to look for a non-informative one (i.e. with high entropy).
-However, this type of prior leads to a posterior distribution little influenced by the likelihood of the statistical model and can lead to unrealistic posterior values of the parameters of interest when little data is available.
-The consequence is then a weaker convergence of the resulting estimates.
-Moreover, in practice, in earthquake engineering in particular, we note that it is difficult to completely define a prior by a ``rigorous" approach.
-For a given distribution for example -- which is already a subjective choice that is not always easy to justify -- the median can be obtained beforehand via a less refined mechanical model.
-There remains, however, the question of the choice of the associated variance, of which we have just said that the consequences on the convergence of the \emph{a posteriori} estimates are not negligible.
-For all these reasons, the search for an \emph{a priori} with objective information is relevant.
+One way to define a non-subjective prior is to look for a non-informative one (i.e., one with high entropy).
+However, this type of prior leads to posterior distributions that are quite unaffected by the likelihood of the statistical model.
+This can lead to the relevant parameters taking unrealistic posterior values when a limited amount of data is available.
+The consequence of this is a weaker convergence of the resulting estimations.
+Moreover, in practice and in earthquake engineering in particular, it is difficult to fully define a prior using a ``rigorous" approach.
+For example, in the case of a given distribution (which is already a subjective choice and not always easy to justify), the median can be obtained beforehand through a less-refined mechanical model.
+There remains, however, the matter of choosing the associated variance, of which we have just said that the consequences for the convergence of the \emph{a posteriori} estimations cannot be neglected.
+For all these reasons, it is relevant to search for an \emph{a priori} with objective information.

-To choose such a prior, we consider the criterion introduced by \citeauthor{Bernardo1979} \cite{Bernardo1979} to define the so-called reference priors.
-It consists in choosing the prior that maximizes the mutual information indicator $I(\pi|k)$ which expresses the information provided by the data to the posterior, relatively to the prior.
-In other words, this criterion seeks the prior that maximizes the “learning” capacity from observations.
+To choose such a prior, let us consider the criterion introduced by \citeauthor{Bernardo1979} \cite{Bernardo1979} to define the so-called reference priors.
+The idea is to select the prior $\pi$ that maximizes the mutual information indicator $I(\pi|k)$, which expresses the information provided by the data to the posterior, relatively to the prior.
+In other words, the purpose of this criterion is to identify the prior that maximizes the capacity to ``learn" from observations.
 The mutual information indicator is defined by: